dracula-metaverse/dracula-metaverse.github.io/projectkeystone.md

 # Dracula Metaverse]-]-]
 Declarations of the doc goals
 # Page layout]-]-]
 The Dracula Metaverse circles arround red and black.
 So titles and important terms would naturally circle arround blood/red themes.
 Other colors are to be used only for schematic purposes in examples or specific explaination.
 In other words titles should stay in nuances of red.
+The font is Arial for text and Cinzel for titles, thicker for the highest titles.
+8 point spacing after paragraphs.
 Titles get a typing code to easily differentiate their hierarchy without messing the markup langage :
 - Title 1]-]-]
 - Title 2]-]